ValerieVichi/ed-react-router-tutorial/README.md

 - enabling submissions using client side routing (search form)
 - implementing the "useSubmit" hook for submitting the search form filter on any change in the search tab
 - managing the history stack using "replace" in useSubmit hook
+- applying the "useFetcher" hook to communicate with loaders and actions without causing a navigation